eugenesvk/open-in-editor/README.md

+(this fork removes the progress bar in the macOS app and and non-error logging)

 Open a local file from a URL at a line number in an editor/IDE.

 The idea is that you would register this application as a handler for certain URLs in your system.